 In today’s quick-paced world, companies know they have a very limited timeframe to attract and hopefully keep your attention.
 They are no longer using time-wasting cover pages.
 Instead, when you enter a site, you’ll dive straight into compelling, relevant content. *

 *Beware!
 Our designers predict this trend will go too far in the wrong direction.

 Those three horizontal lines that look like a modern art version of a hamburger are becoming ubiquitous.
 The icon is beginning to rival the apple symbol as the most universally recognizable tool.
 Click it, and reveal a menu of options.
-For the animal-lovers out there…it’s a “veggie burger”!
+For animal lovers out there… it’s a “veggie burger!”

 Getting people to “consume” content on our clients’ sites often begins with large-scale glorious photos – whether the image is a mountain range or a button on a blouse.
 Increased bandwidth and smarter data compression (thanks again, math!) mean that users get instant gratification.
 No more slow-loading that takes away the impact of a Kapow! photo that fills the screen!

 In the past, companies would come to us, with links to their top competitors’ websites and say, “make me this…but better.”
 While researching our clients ‘competitors’ websites is valuable, companies are smartly changing their focus from “comparing” to “innovating” unique, new, and engaging content.

 GONE are the days of stock photos.
 FINISHED is the use of website templates.
 ADIEU to generic “could be about any company” copywriting.

 “It takes a lot longer.
 You have to shoot original photos, gather distinctive company information, build a whole new wireframe and create a design from scratch.
 But the results have been clearly worth it for our clients.
 Not to mention, it’s a lot more fun for us as designers.” — Sean, CDMA Web Designer